VALIBOYINA-MURALI-SAI/Old-Age-Home-Manager/Readme.txt

-Here is an updated and modernized version of the README file for your Old Age Home Management System project, following current GitHub standards:

----

 # Old Age Home Management System

 A web-based system built using PHP and MySQL to efficiently manage the operations of an old age home.